aven330/dsc80project.github.io/README.md

 This suggests that cooking time **does not** have a statistically significant effect on recipe ratings.

-HoIver, since this is an observational dataset and not a randomized experiment, I cannot conclude a causal relationship.
-Instead, I interpret this as evidence of an association betIen cooking time and average rating.
+However, since this is an observational dataset and not a randomized experiment, I cannot conclude a causal relationship.
+Instead, I interpret this as evidence of an association between cooking time and average rating.
 <iframe src="assets/fig_permutation_distribution.html" width="800" height="600" frameborder="0"></iframe>

 ---